What is K2?

 The Law

 U.S.A. - As of January 13, 2011, the DEA has temporarily placed five synthetic cannabinoid chemicals into schedule 1 of the Controlled Substances Act.
 This placement is good for one year or until a final determination has been made.
 Those chemicals are: JWH-018, JWH-073, JWH-200, CP-47,497 and CP-47,497.
+Canada – K2, Spice and other incense products are not specifically prohibited in Canada, but synthetic cannabis is listed as a schedule II drug.

 South Korea - South Korea officially added JWH-018, CP 47,497 and HU-210 to the controlled substance list on July 1, 2009, effectively making these chemicals illegal.